gruntwork-io/terragrunt-infrastructure-modules-example/README.md

 1. `git clone` this repo.
 1. Update the code as necessary.
-1. Go into the folder where you have the `terraform.tfvars` file that uses a module from this repo (preferably for a dev or staging environment!).
+1. Go into the folder where you have the `terragrunt.hcl` file that uses a module from this repo (preferably for a dev or staging environment!).
 1. Run `terragrunt plan --terragrunt-source <LOCAL_PATH>`, where `LOCAL_PATH` is the path to your local checkout of the module code.